dsakurai/conan_boost_cgal/README.md

 Misc
 ====

-We force the build of Boost because recent Boost binary is not available for Apple clang.
+We force the local build of Boost because instead of downloading prebuilt Boost binary because it is not available for Apple clang on macOS Catalina.
-This is apparently because clang on macOS Catalina does not fully support C++20 yet, which was overlooked by people who provided Boost for Conan.
+This is apparently because clang, at least on that platform today, does not fully support C++20 yet, which was overlooked by people who provided CGAL for Conan.